 - Certain brain diseases (such as Parkinson’s disease) that may be helped with an implanted electronic device

-The symptoms of conditions requiring brain surgery may vary, depending on the type and severity of the condition.
+The symptoms of conditions requiring brain surgery may vary, depend on the type and severity of the condition.
 General symptoms include:

 Brain conditions may require brain surgery